 Spellswords

-This is a relatively small revision of the Eldritch Knight subclass in the Player’s Handbook; while the changes are small, they have far-reaching consequences for the subclass.
-The changes fully recast this fighter subclass as a Fighter-Wizard, and answer a question posed subtly by the mechanics of the game: where do Eldritch Knights get their spells?
-Wizards cast with Intelligence, which is mechanically reflected with a spell book, and this suggests that the source of their magic is academic study.
-Fighters also cast with their Intelligence, but have no such mechanics in place.
+This is a relatively small revision of the Eldritch Knight subclass in the Player’s Handbook that fully recasts this fighter subclass as a Fighter-Wizard, and answers a question posed subtly by the mechanics of the game: where do Eldritch Knights get their spells?
+Wizards, like Fighters, cast with Intelligence, which is mechanically reflected with a spell book, suggesting that the source of Wizards’ magic is academic study.
+Fighters also cast with their Intelligence, and this revision adds mechanics that reflect the academic nature of their spellcasting.

-To address this, this edit to the Eldritch Knight in the PhB grants the subclass a spellbook, removes restrictions to which spells they can learn, and forces them to prepare spells.
+Eldritch Knights built using to this revisionto the Player’s Handbook use a spellbook, which can include any wizard spell, and prepare spells before entering combat.
 This brings them in-line with the rules of D&D 5e that govern the only pure casting class in the game that uses Intelligence.

-The subclass also gains a pair of quality-of-life improvements: they can declare a type of weapon to use as a spellcasting focus, making sword-and-board play a bit less cumbersome, and they can read spell scrolls as a bonus action, making the creation and purchasing of these items a slightly more attractive option in longer campaigns.
+Spellswords can declare a type of weapon to use as a spellcasting focus, making sword-and-board play a bit less cumbersome, and they can read spell scrolls as a bonus action, making the creation and purchasing of these items a slightly more attractive option in longer campaigns.

-Naming

-The phrase “Eldritch Knight” strongly implies a warrior in the service of an eldritch being, such as The Great Old One.
-In consideration of this, this fighter subclass revision will be referred to as a Spellsword.
-The phrase Eldritch Knight is being reserved for another subclass later in this document that represents a crossing of Warlocks and Fighters.

 Spellcasting

 At third level, the Spellsword can choose spells as described on page 75 of the Player’s Handbook, but with the following changes: